Written By: Tim Newcomb • Thursday, November 8, 2018

 Designed in-house in conjunction with Nike, the new City Edition uniform comes with a white background and black trim.
 It features the same Hawks wordmark and letter font as is standard across the club’s uniforms, but in gold.
 It is the side feather pattern, in black and white with gold accents, though, that gives it a differentiation.

-“Let’s look at gold as a colour thread throughout and then our feather pattern and wings, an evolution and transition to create a cool design on the side of the uniform patterned on phoenix wings,” Proctor says.
+“Let’s look at gold as a color thread throughout and then our feather pattern and wings, an evolution and transition to create a cool design on the side of the uniform patterned on phoenix wings,” Proctor says.
 The Hawks and the city of Atlanta have tied to a phoenix rising theme for years and Atlanta wanted to make that pattern “represent flight and transformation as a team, an organization.”

 The feather pattern incorporates “ATL” and extends from under the arm through the bottom of the shorts on both sides, akin to one long wing.
 “It is definitely a departure,” Proctor says.
 “When people see it, they ask if it is the Hawks because it is so different.”